 "Judging from the numerous bronze human images and funerary objects, the ancient Sanxingdui kingdom had unified and ruled the people through primordial religion.
 They worshiped nature, totems and their ancestors.
 The ancient Shu kingdom probably often held grand sacrificial activities to attract tribes with different religious beliefs to come from far and near to worship," said Ao Tianzhao from the Sanxingdui Museum, who has been studying the Sanxingdui culture for half a century.
-He believes the large number of bronze artefacts at Sanxingdui indicates that this site used to be a mecca for pilgrims.
+He believes the large number of bronze artfacts at Sanxingdui indicates that this site used to be a mecca for pilgrims.

-Since the discovery, these artefacts have received a great amount of international interest and attention.
+Since the discovery, these artifacts have received a great amount of international interest and attention.
 They have been exhibited at world renowned museums such as The British Museum, Taipei’s National Palace Museum, National Gallery of Art (Washington), Guggenheim Museum (New York), Asian Art Museum (San Francisco), Art Gallery of New South Wales (Sydney) and Lausanne Olympic Museum (Switzerland).
-A selection of the artefacts are now making their way to the Bowers Museum in Santa Ana, California, where the exhibition, ‘China’s Lost Civilization: the Mystery of Sanxingdui’, will be featured from 19th October 2014 to 15th March, 2015.
+A selection of the artifacts are now making their way to the Bowers Museum in Santa Ana, California, where the exhibition, ‘China’s Lost Civilization: the Mystery of Sanxingdui’, will be featured from 19th October 2014 to 15th March, 2015.

-The discovery of Sanxingdui shocked the world, but the history of the artefacts remains a mystery.
-Only the contents of two solitary pits reflect the immemorial and brilliant civilisation of the Shu – no other artefacts like them have ever been found since.
+The discovery of Sanxingdui shocked the world, but the history of the artifacts remains a mystery.
+Only the contents of two solitary pits reflect the immemorial and brilliant civilisation of the Shu – no other artifacts like them have ever been found since.
 There are no historical records, and no ancient texts that speak of them, leaving experts asking what the purpose of the objects was, where the culture came from, and where they went after burying their most precious treasures.
 The Sanxingdui civilisation is a unique page in China’s long history and for now it remains an enigma.